5 Best Places to Camp in Buffalo National River (Upper District)

 Steel Creek during the winter.

 The Buffalo National River is one of the few remaining undammed rivers in the lower 48, meandering 135 miles through the Ozark Mountains.
-The river is a protected river and part of the National Park Service.
-It is America’s first national river.
+The river is protected and part of the National Park Service.

 Along with camping, the area is home to incredible hiking trails, fishing spots, places to kayak, canoe, and explore waterfalls, caves, and wildlife.

-The Ozarks are steeped in history and full of early homesteads, homesites, railroads, former mines, and remnants from prehistoric Native Americans.
+The Ozarks are steeped in history and full of early homesteads, former mines, and remnants from Native Americans.
 The Buffalo National River area has miles and miles of hiking trails to explore.

 If you are looking to relax and kick back in nature, the Buffalo National River has several spots to camp along its banks, with take-outs for folks floating the river.